 Chinese IV, a course based on Indiana's Academic Standards for World Languages, provides a context for integration of the continued development of language skills and cultural understanding with other content areas and the community beyond the classroom.
-The skill sets that apply to the exchange of written and oral information are expanded through emphasis on practicing speaking and listening strategies that facilitate communication, such as the use of circumlocution, guessing meaning in familiar and unfamiliar contexts, and using elements of word formation to expand vocabulary and derive meaning.
-Additionally, students will continue to develop understanding of Chinese-speaking culture through explaining factors that influence the practices, products, and perspectives of the target culture; reflecting on cultural practices of the target culture; and comparing systems of the target culture and the student's own culture.
+The skill sets that apply to the exchange of written and oral information are expanded through emphasis on practicing speaking and listening strategies that facilitate communication, such as the use of circumlocution, guessing meaning in familiar

+Advianting of teks and the students will continue to develop understanding of Chinese-speaking culture through explaining factors that influence the practices, products, and perspectives of the target culture; reflecting on cultural practices of the target culture; and comparing systems of the target culture and the student's own culture.
 This course further emphasizes making connections across content areas through the design of activities and materials that integrate the target language and culture with concepts and skills from other content areas.
 The use and influence of the Chinese language and culture in the community beyond the classroom is explored through the identification and evaluation of resources intended for native Chinese speakers.

-- Recommended Grade: 10, 11, 12 - Required Prerequisites: Chinese I, II and III - Recommended Prerequisites: none - Credits: 2 semester course, 1 credit per semester - Counts as a directed elective or elective for all diplomas - Fulfills a World Language requirement for the Core 40 with Academic Honors Diploma
+- Recommended Grade: 10, 11, 12 - Required Prerequisites: Chinese I, II and III - Recommended Prerequisites: none - Credits: 2 semester course, 1 credit per semester - Counts as a directed elective or elective for all diplomas - Fulfills a World Language requirement for the Core 40 with Academic Honors Diploma explores topics such as the nature of art, art making, and responses to art.
+By investigating a specific image set of 250 works of art characterized by diverse artistic traditions from prehistory to the present, the course fosters in-depth, holistic understanding of the history of art from a global perspective.
+Students become active participants in the global art world, engaging with its forms and content, as they experience, research, discuss, read, and write about art, artists, art making, and responses to and interpretations of art.